Revisiting Weighted Aggregation in Federated Learning with Neural Networks: More Related Works

 \subsection{Model Aggregation in Federated Learning}

 \textbf{Model aggregation in federated learning.} Model aggregation weights should be calibrated under asynchronous local updates. \textsc{FedNova} \citep{wang2020tackling} is proposed to tackle the objective inconsistency problem caused by asynchronous updates; it theoretically shows that the convergence will be improved if the numbers of local iterations normalize the aggregation weights.
 However, it does not take the heterogeneity degree of clients into account, which is also a key factor that affects the generalization of the global model.
 In \cite{DBLP:conf/iclr/ChenC21}, the authors point out that due to heterogeneity, the best-performing model will shift away from \textsc{FedAvg}, but they do not give insights on how to adjust aggregation weight to approximate the best model, they use Bayesian ensemble distillation method to prove the generalization of the global model instead.
 To solve the misalignment of neurons in FL with DNNs, \textsc{FedMA} \citep{wang2020federated} is proposed: \textsc{FedMA} constructs the shared global model layer-wise by matching and averaging hidden elements with similar features extraction signatures.
 Besides, optimal transport \citep{kantorovich2006translocation} can be adopted in layer-wise neuron alignment in the process of model fusion \citep{singh2020model}.
 These previous works improve the global model performance by layer-wise alignment, but they are complex and computation-expensive, and they can not be applied under the traditional weighted aggregation scheme.
-What's more, distillation \citep{hinton2015distilling,zhu2021data,lin2020ensemble} can enable robust knowledge transfer and ensemble distillation can be used to finetune the global model for better generalization \citep{lin2020ensemble,DBLP:conf/iclr/ChenC21}.
+In this paper, we only focus on the convex combination of clients' local models by weighted aggregation, which is the most common and general way of model aggregation.